chenyingyu-main/Interactive-Lab-Hub/Lab 2/README.md

 3. ### ✅ Prepare your Pi for lab this week
 [Follow these instructions](prep.md) to download and burn the image for your Raspberry Pi before lab Thursday.

+🔼 PROBLEMS
+1. Unable to register for The House network
+2. The phone hotspot is connected, but the computer cannot access the Raspberry Pi
+* The Raspberry Pi and the PC are assigned to different IP subnets, which prevents the devices from discovering each other on the same network.

 ## Overview